256dpi/fire/LEGACY.md

 ### Basics

-The [`Base`](https://godoc.org/github.com/256dpi/fire/coal#Base) struct has to be embedded in every Go on Fire model as it holds the document id and defines the models plural name and collection via the `coal:"plural-name[:collection]"` struct tag:
+The [`Base`](https://godoc.org/github.com/256dpi/fire/coal#Base) struct has to be embedded in every Go on Fire model as it holds the document ID and defines the models plural name and collection via the `coal:"plural-name[:collection]"` struct tag:

 ```go
 type Post struct {